foliojs/pdfkit/docs/getting_started.coffee.md

 You need to explicitly allow certain operations.

  * `ownerPassword` - the owner password (string value)
+ * `permissions` - the object specifying PDF file permissions

+Following settings are allowed in `permissions` object:

- * `allowPrinting` - whether printing is allowed.
+ * `printing` - whether printing is allowed.
 Specify `"lowResolution"` to allow degraded printing, or `"highResolution"` to allow printing with high resolution
- * `allowModifying` - whether modifying the file is allowed.
+ * `modifying` - whether modifying the file is allowed.
 Specify `true` to allow modifying document content
- * `allowCopying` - whether copying text or graphics is allowed.
+ * `copying` - whether copying text or graphics is allowed.
 Specify `true` to allow copying
- * `allowAnnotating` - whether annotating, form filling is allowed.
+ * `annotating` - whether annotating, form filling is allowed.
 Specify `true` to allow annotating and form filling
- * `allowFillingForms` - whether form filling and signing is allowed.
+ * `fillingForms` - whether form filling and signing is allowed.
 Specify `true` to allow filling in form fields and signing
- * `allowContentAccessibility` - whether copying text for accessibility is allowed.
+ * `contentAccessibility` - whether copying text for accessibility is allowed.
 Specify `true` to allow copying for accessibility
- * `allowDocumentAssembly` - whether assembling document is allowed.
+ * `documentAssembly` - whether assembling document is allowed.
 Specify `true` to allow document assembly

 You can specify either user password, owner password or both passwords.
 Behavior differs according to passwords you provides: